 Still, when one birds in Spanish as well as English, it becomes hard not to think of the Halcón Peregrino, or Peregrine Falcon, as the Pilgrim Falcon, since the word peregrino is usually used to refer to religious pilgrims.

 My wife and I had the opportunity to spend a few days in France on our way back from a work trip to Spain and Morocco.
-Our best flight option turned out to be through Paris’ Charles De Gaulle Airport, and we didn’t feel like wrestling with that big city this time.
+Our best flight option turned out to be through Paris’ Charles De Gaulle Airport, and we didn’t feel like wrestling with that big city on this visit.
 So we decided to stay in the nearby town of Chantilly, known for its Chateau, lace, and whipped cream.
 As it happened, this was also a surprisingly good birding spot, and my life list for France went from 27 to 41 in four days. (“Honey, I swear that wasn’t my reason for choosing this town.
 No, really.”)

 Among all my new species for France, the Song Thrush was my one worldwide lifer.